-This figure presents the holdings of sovereign bond from a large asset manager from a selected group of EMs.
-The horizontal axis present quarters since the acquisition of treasury bonds.
-The vertical axis represent share of government bond outstanding.
+This figure presents the holdings of sovereign bond from a large asset manager from a selected group of EMEs.
+The horizontal axis measures quarters since the acquisition of treasury bonds.
+The vertical axis is share of government bonds outstanding according to BIS statistics.
 Sources: Morningstar, BIS & authors' calculations.